Zeltops/FriendSpace/README.md

 ### Table of Contents

 -   ⚙️ Tech Stack: Python, React, SQLite, SQLAlchemy, Flask, Chakra UI
--   ✅ CRUD Functionality: Seamlessly create, read, update, and delete friends from your store.
+-   ✅ CRUD Functionality: Seamlessly create, read, update, and delete friends.
 -   🎨 Stylish UI Components: Enhanced user experience with stylish UI components provided by Chakra UI.
 -   🌓 Light and Dark Mode: Enjoy a personalized user interface experience with light and dark mode options.
 -   📱 Responsive Design: The app is designed to adapt to various screen sizes, ensuring a consistent experience across devices.

+### Descriptions
+FriendSpace is a client-side application where you can keep notes on your friends.
+The BackEnd is build using Flask to create an API, SQLAlchemy as an ORM and SQLite as the database.
+The FrontEnd is build using React with Chakra UI components.

 ### Run the App Locally